 - Is there enough land available?

-From grocery stores to full-service restaurants, chefs and operators are helping their consumers connect to their regional food systems in greater numbers every year, by featuring products from local farmers and growers.
 While the age of naming the farmer behind each item in every dish on a menu is mostly behind us, restaurants and foodservice operations often choose to list all of their local purveyors in one section of their menu, on a board on a wall, or on their website, all of which are effective ways to communicate with their diners and help them further support those purveyors at markets or directly on farms; more operations can follow that path.
 The next stage of communication and consumer education should be around the environmental and economic impacts of tapping into a local food system.
 The two are more complex elements for chefs to explain and diners to understand than creating a personal connection between producers and consumers, but they will go further in helping diners understand the business structure behind a restaurant or foodservice operation and its impact on food costs.

 - Currently, across the U.S. there is great potential to re-regionalize a high proportion of our food system.
 The land base relative to population exists for this to become a reality.
 However, there is still a need for an analysis that projects forward relative to population growth, climate change, and water availability.